skip-mev/block-sdk/SPEC.md

 ### MsgAuctionBid

-POB defines a new Cosmos SDK `Message`, `MsgAuctionBid`, that allows users to create an auction bid and participate in a top-of-block auction.
+POB defines a new Cosmos SDK `Message`, `MsgAuctionBid`, that allows users to create an auction bid and participate in a mev auction.
 The `MsgAuctionBid` message defines a bidder and a series of embedded transactions, i.e. the bundle.

 ```protobuf